The history of the smile

 Taken by a smiling macaque

-Some will argue that their life isn't easy and that their situation and obligations make their days a drudgery.
+Some will argue that their life isn't easy, and that their situation and obligations make their days a drudgery.

-If that is the case; change your life.
+If that's the case; change your life.

 On the other hand, you could simply change your attitude towards it.